4 Facts About Liberty Statue In Paris That You Must Know

 2. Flame of The Statue of Liberty

-The Parisian Pont de Grenelle bridge’s entrance was marked with a replica of the flame of liberty.
-Except for emergency personnel, no one is permitted to hold the original torch of the love of freedom because of the first World War and the terrorist attack on America.
+The Parisian Pont de Grenelle bridge’s entrance was marked with a replica of the Flame of Liberty.
+Except for emergency personnel, no one is permitted to hold the original torch of the love of freedom because of the First World War and the terrorist attack on America.

 The Princess Diana automobile crash memorial is next to the tunnel where she passed away in 1997.
-The common perception is that she was honored with the statue.
+The common perception is that she was honoured with the statue.
 If you have a reservation, you can still visit the crown even though the flame was never reopened for viewing.

-3. History Crowdfunding Campaign
+3. History of Crowdfunding Campaign

 Once it had been completed, the sculptor gave it as a gift to the US, stipulating that they would construct a pedestal for it.
 The statute’s validity was ambiguous for a few years because the federal government objected to the proposal.